A St Oswald's Writer and Reader

 English is led by the CORE English team.

-Our English Co-ordinator at St Oswalds is Caroline Dutton
+Our English Co-ordinators at St Oswalds is Fiona Fields and Alex Evans

 Writing

-In order to encourage creativity and independence in writing we write for an extended period regularly throughout the school following a writing cycle approach.
+In order to encourage creativity and independence in writing we write for an extended period regularly throughout the school following Pathways to Write.
 This allows teachers to assess progress and evaluate personal short term targets regularly.

 RCSAT writing Philosophy is: